lerp-io/editor-gui/components/Box.md

-The `Box` component contains a collection of input components, sections, seperators, or optional custom dom children.
+The `Box` component acts as a container for a collection of input components such as inputs, sections, separators, charts, or other optional or custom elements.

 ### Box Props
 | name | required? | type | description  |